 - Sore throats are usually caused by a bacteria or virus.

 - Wash your hands often with soap and water and avoid contact with people who have sore throats or colds.

-- See your health care provider (HCP) if your sore throat is getting worse or you have a fever.
+- See your primary care provider (PCP) if your sore throat is getting worse or you have swollen glands or a fever.

 Sore throat is a common medical condition that usually lasts a couple of days and gets better on its own; however, sometimes a sore throat can be serious.
-If it is more serious then you might want to go get yourself checked out.
+If it is more serious you might want to go get yourself checked out.

 What are the common causes of sore throat?

 Most of the time, a sore throat is caused by a virus such as the cold virus, flu, or mono but it can also be caused by bacteria such as “strep”.
 Viruses that cause sore throat may also cause sneezing, coughing, runny nose, watery eyes, and mild headache.
-Some people will also have fever, but it’s usually between 99º – 100º F. Symptoms are usually mild, last 2-7 days, and will usually clear up on their own.
-Prescription medicine is not usually needed, but over-the-counter products such as throat lozenges (cough drops) or acetaminophen (Example: Tylenol®) or ibuprofen (Motrin®/Advil®) can help make you feel better.
+Some people will also have fever, but it’s usually between 99º – 100º F (37.2 ℃ – 37.7 ℃).
+Symptoms are usually mild, last 2-7 days, and usually clear up on their own.
+Prescription medicine is not usually needed, but over-the-counter products such as throat lozenges (cough drops) or acetaminophen (Example: Tylenol®) or ibuprofen (Motrin®/Advil®) can help you feel better.

 You’ve probably also heard of “strep throat”.
 The word, “strep” is short for the name of the bacteria (streptococci) that causes the infection.
 “Group A” streptococci is a common type of this bacteria that’s responsible for most strep throats.
 People with “strep throat” have enlarged red tonsils (called tonsillitis), often with white patches and swollen glands.
-Strep throat is more serious and requires a visit to your health care provider, a rapid strep test and/or throat culture, and treatment with antibiotics (prescription medicine).
+Strep throat is more serious and requires a visit to your primary care provider, a rapid strep test and/or throat culture, and treatment with antibiotics (prescription medicine).

 Mono (short for mononucleosis) is a common viral cause of bad sore throat especially in teens.
 The tonsils usually are big with white patches and you may feel very tired.
-Flu causes sore throat with body aches and high fever.
+Flu can cause a sore throat with body aches and high fever.